surifirstpin/Acubi_documentation/Version.5/Calculated_Column.md

  bi.in_global_keys(["ParameterColumnName"] ["DatabaseValue"],"ParameterName.Field"])
 ```

-- **Parameter Column Name** Refer the key name from global parameter.
+- **Parameter Column Name :** Refer the key name from global parameter.

--  **Database Value** Refers database value.
+-  **Database Value :** Refers database value.

-- **Parameter Name Field** Returns the field from global parameter it is applicable in 3 different ways ;
+- **Parameter Name Field :** Returns the field from global parameter it is applicable in 3 different ways ;

  **1.**  **Static value** Global parameters refers to a static value.